tud-hri/joan/docs/setup-carla-windows.md

 ### Step 3: Get specific JOAN Assets
 To have a nice car interior which also turns the steering wheel when you turn your physical steering wheel, some extra assets are required.
 You can download them [here](https://www.dropbox.com/s/yhbf59t7i5iu6rw/JOAN_Assets.zip?dl=0).
 This folder contains the assets which are needed to accomplish this.
 The file structure is exactly the same as it should be in the carla content folder.
-Before you do_while_running that please unzip the folder and copy the contents of this folder to:
+Before you do that please unzip the folder and copy the contents of this folder to:

     C:\carla\Unreal\CarlaUE4\Content